Stealth Firewall

 What it adds on top of raw Windows firewall:

-• Live profile management (Domain / Private / Public)
+• Live Profiles management (Domain / Private / Public)

 • One-click export of all rules